darenr/report_creator/docs/source/getting_started.rst

 ------

-There are two types of table components, ``rc.Table()`` for simple tables, and ``rc.DataTable()`` for a richer experience, the data table will paginate data, is searchablem, supports export to pdf and print.
+There are two types of table components, ``rc.Table()`` for simple tables, and ``rc.DataTable()`` for a richer experience, the data table will paginate data, is searchable, supports export to pdf and print.
 Both table objects will construct from table-like objects.
 In the
 ``rc.DataTable()`` you can specify precision to keep numeric values more readable.

 Metrics
 -------

 A common use for reports is to show numeric/text results, like for example scores.
-These will be layed out in a flow that is responsive.
+These will be laid out in a flow that is responsive.
 You can also color them if you like, you can't change the color, only indicate that they should be colored.
-The layout engine will ensure that backgound/text colors always have legible contrast, and that never adjacent metrics will have the same color.
-The default is a while backgound.
+The layout engine will ensure that background/text colors always have legible contrast, and that never adjacent metrics will have the same color.
+The default is a while background.
 The component to use is called ``rc.Metric()`` - ctor elements for heading, value and optionally units.
 As with any component you can also use a label which can serve as a description.
-Some times you have your data in a ``Pandas`` dataframe and it's inconventient to expand the rows, in this case the component ``rc.MetricGroup()`` takes a dataframe and the column names for the headings and value, a component will be created *for each row.*
+Some times you have your data in a ``Pandas`` dataframe and it's inconvenient to expand the rows, in this case the component ``rc.MetricGroup()`` takes a dataframe and the column names for the headings and value, a component will be created *for each row.*